contao/docs/docs/manual/installation/contao-manager.en.md

 The system requirements are basically the same as for [Contao](/en/installation/system-requirements/).
 The Contao Manager automatically checks if the requirements are met.

-- PHP version 7.1 or newer
+- PHP version 7.4 or newer
 - PHP extension *Intl* and *OpenSSL*
 - PHP functions *proc\_open* and *proc\_close*
 - PHP setting *allow\_url\_fopen* must be active

 ### Hosting Configuration

-In Contao, all publicly accessible files are located in the subfolder `/web`of the installation.
-Create the folder `web`and set the Document Root of the installation to this subfolder using the Hosting Provider Admin panel.
+In Contao, all publicly accessible files are located in the subfolder `/web` of the installation.
+Create the folder `web` and set the document root of the installation to this subfolder using your hosting provider's admin panel.

-**Example:** `example.com`points to the directory `/www/example/web`
+**Example:** `example.com` points to the directory `/www/example/web`

 {{% notice note %}}
-Pro Contao installation therefore requires a separate (sub)domain.
+Every Contao installation requires a separate (sub)domain.
 {{% /notice %}}

 ### Download and Installation

-The Contao Manager consists of a single file that can be [downloaded from contao.org](https://contao.org/de/download.html).
-After successful download you will receive a file `contao-manager.phar`. transfer this file to the directory `web` on your web server.
+The Contao Manager consists of a single file that can be [downloaded from contao.org](https://contao.org/en/download.html).
+After the successful download you will receive a file `contao-manager.phar`. transfer this file to the directory `web` on your web server.

 {{% notice info %}}
 Files `.phar` are not executed by all hosting providers.
 For best compatibility, add the file extension `.php`(final file name: `contao-manager.phar.php`).